Damian Wayne: The New 52

-In Batman-related issues of the New 52 taking place after Batman issue #14 (the Joker's return to comics), Damian was portrayed as being very interested in fighting his father's arch-foe.
-He seemed to always be eager to take on the Joker and repeatedly assumes that bad things happening in Gotham are related to the Joker in some way, in hopeful anticipation of an encounter with him.
-In Batman and Robin vol. 2, #15, Damian defies his father's orders to remain in the Batcave and investigates Alfred's kidnapping.
+Damian defies his father's orders to remain in the Batcave and investigates Alfred's kidnapping.
 The investigation leads to Gotham Zoo where Damian is captured by Joker.
 Joker accuses Damian and the other members of Batman's family of being a burden that prevents Batman from being the best foe for Joker.
 Joker tells Damian that his and Batman's greatest fear is being responsible for the other's death.
 Joker then presents Damian with Batman in Joker makeup, and states that Damian must kill Batman before Batman kills him.
 Unwilling to kill his father, Damian chooses death, but the Joker kills Batman before he can deal a fatal blow.
 Damian passes out from Joker venom and Batman is revealed to be a fake; as Damian recovers from the toxin, the Joker presents him with a cloche.
 The Joker is eventually defeated by Batman, but the trust between Batman and the Batman Family is shattered.

 During the "Leviathan" story arc, when his mother Talia puts a price on his head and is targeted by the most dangerous and skilled assassins, Bruce fakes Damian's death and secluded him in the Batcave to protect him while he goes undercover to confront Talia and her minions.
 But against his father's wishes, Damian escapes, donning a new costume under the name of Redbird.

 Along with the mysterious Wingman and most of the Bat-family, Damian manages to rescue his father and defeat most of the League of Shadows.
-However, Batman explains that the temporary defeat of the League will not stop a larger force to attack later and destroy the city, so he comes to the extreme decision that the only solution possible is for Damian to return to his mother, a decision that causes an emotional reaction from Damian like never before.
+However, Batman explains that the temporary defeat of the League will not stop a larger force to attack later and destroy the city, so he comes to the extreme decision that the only solution possible is for Damian to return to his mother, a decision that causes an emotional reaction from Damian.